-Gavin Barwell was elected as the new Conservative MP for Croydon Central on 6th May 2010.
+Gavin was elected as the MP for Croydon Central on 6th May 2010.

-In 2011, Barwell was appointed Parliamentary Private Secretary to the Rt Hon Greg Clark MP, Minister for Cities and Decentralisation.
+In December 2011, he had to resign from these positions when he was appointed the Parliamentary Private Secretary to Greg Clark, the then Minister for Cities & Decentralisation.

-In September 2012, Barwell was appointed Parliamentary Private Secretary to the Rt Hon Michael Gove MP, Secretary of State for Education.
+In September 2012, he was appointed the Parliamentary Private Secretary to Michael Gove, the then Secretary of State for Education.